ssaarela/javersion/README.md

 While versions have a generic key, value and metadata types, you'll get a long way with just a few concrete alternatives.

-ObjectSerializer uses `PropertyPath` for keys and mostly JSON compatible set of objects for values:
+ObjectSerializer uses `PropertyPath` for keys and mostly JSON compatible set of objects for values (see `org.javersion.core.Persistent.Type`):

 * null
 * Object - immutable wrapper for type alias (e.g. classes simple name, or Map for generic object)